Phase transitions and composite order in $\mathrm{U}(1)^N$ lattice London models: Introduction

-The original work Ref.~\onlinecite{PhysRevLett.32.292} also considered the case of several complex components.
-The claim was that the phase transition should be continuous when the number of component is larger than $N_\mathrm{c} = 183$.
-The universality class of the phase transition with multiple components attracted intense interest after the proposal\cite{Senthil05032004} that a ``deconfined" quantum phase transition can constitute a direct continuous transition between two states characterized by distinct broken symmetries -- contrary to the reigning ``Landau-Ginzburg-Wilson" paradigm which for such a case insists on a generic first-order transition.
-It has been argued\cite{Senthil05032004, Senthil2004b} that phase transitions in quantum antiferromagnets can be mapped onto a phase transition of a $\mathrm{U}(1)\times \mathrm{U}(1)$ superconductor with equal component densities, or an $\mathrm{SU}(2)$ superconductor.
-The relationship of the models received numerical backing in Ref.~\onlinecite{chen2013deconfined}.
-The arguments, which were initially rather widely accepted, were based on the idea that since for $N = 1$ type-2 models \cite{Peskin1978122, PhysRevLett.47.1556} and for models with $N > 183$ \cite{PhysRevLett.32.292} the transition is continuous, it was expected to be continuous also for $N = 2$.
-Because the $N = 2$ model is self-dual, a continuous transition would be in a different universality than inverted XY.
-However, numerical computations demonstrated that the transition is first order.\cite{cond-mat/0501052, Kuklov20061602, PhysRevB.82.134511} That shifted the search for continuous phase transitions to $\mathrm{SU}(2)$ models.\cite{Motrunich2008} Subsequently the phase transition was demonstrated to be first-order also in the $\mathrm{SU}(2)$ case, although the discontinuity is weaker.\cite{Kuklov2008b, Kuklov2008, Herland2013} That in turn raised the question of how the phase transitions change with increased numbers of degrees of freedom of the models.
+The original work of Ref.~\onlinecite{Halperin1974} also considered the case of several complex components.
+The claim was that the phase transition should be expected to be continuous when the number of components is larger than $N_\mathrm{c} = 183$.
+The universality class of the transition with multiple components attracted intense interest after the proposal\cite{Senthil2004} that a ``deconfined" quantum phase transition can constitute a direct continuous transition between two states characterized by distinct broken symmetries -- contrary to the reigning ``Landau-Ginzburg-Wilson" paradigm which for such a case insists on a generic discontinuous transition.
+It has been argued\cite{Senthil2004, Senthil2004b} that phase transitions in quantum antiferromagnets can be mapped onto a phase transition of a $\mathrm{U}(1)\times \mathrm{U}(1)$ superconductor with equal component densities, or of an $\mathrm{SU}(2)$ superconductor.
+The relationship of the models received numerical backing in Ref.~\onlinecite{Chen2013}.
+The argument for a direct continuous transition, which was initially rather widely accepted, was based on the idea that since the transition is continuous for $N = 1$ type-2 models \cite{Peskin1978, Dasgupta1981} and models with $N > 183$,\cite{Halperin1974} the transition should be continuous also for $N = 2$.
+Because the $N = 2$ model is self-dual, a continuous transition would be in a different universality class than inverted XY.
+However, numerical computations demonstrated that the transition is discontinuous.\cite{Kuklov2005, Kuklov2006, Herland2010} This shifted the search for continuous transitions to $\mathrm{SU}(2)$ models.\cite{Motrunich2008} Subsequently the transition was demonstrated to be discontinuous also in the $\mathrm{SU}(2)$ case, although the discontinuity is weaker.\cite{Kuklov2008b, Kuklov2008, Herland2013} This in turn raised the question of how the phase transitions change with increased numbers of degrees of freedom.